cwRichardKim/RKSwipeCards/README.md

 The basics of a Tinder-like swipeable cards interface influenced by http://guti.in/articles/creating-tinder-like-animations/

+### THIS IS FOR LEARNING PURPOSES, NOT A POD OR A DROP-IN SOLUTION

-This is meant to be taken and built off of, not as a simple drag and drop solution
+This is meant to be taken and built off of, not as a simple drag and drop solution.
+For a pod/drag and drop solution, see https://github.com/modocache/MDCSwipeToChoose

 Demo:
 ![alt tag](http://i.imgur.com/NwsgUcr.gif)